Eternal life (Christianity): Seventh-day Adventists

 Of the many references to soul and spirit in the Bible, never once is either the soul or the spirit declared to be immortal, imperishable or eternal.
-Indeed, only God has immortality (1 Timothy 1:17; 6:16).
-Adventists teach that the resurrection of the righteous will take place at the second coming of Jesus, at which time they will be restored to life and taken to reside in Heaven.
+Indeed, only God has immortality unconditionally (1 Timothy 1:17; 6:16).
+Adventists teach that the resurrection of the righteous will take place at the second coming of Jesus, at which time they will be restored to life and taken to reside in Heaven, while the wicked be resurrected to face Judgment and be eternally destroyed or annihilated.

 Jehovah's Witnesses

 Jehovah's Witnesses believe the word soul (nephesh or psykhe) as used in the Bible is a person, an animal, or the life a person or animal enjoys.
 Hence, the soul is not part of man, but is the whole man—man as a living being.
 Hence, when a person or animal dies, the soul dies, and death is a state of non-existence, based on Psalms 146:4, Ezekiel 18:4, and other passages.
 Hell (Hades) is not a place of fiery torment, but rather the common grave of humankind, a place of unconsciousness.

 One group, referenced as "the little flock" of 144,000 people, will receive immortality and go to heaven to rule as Kings and Priests with Christ during the thousand years.
 As for the rest of humankind, after the final judgment, it is expected that the righteous will receive eternal life and live forever on an Earth turned into a paradise.

-Those granted immortality in heaven are absolutely immortal and cannot die by any cause.
-Even God himself wouldn't be able to kill them.
+Those granted eternal life in heaven are immortal and cannot die by any cause.
+Even God himself typically wouldn't kill them.
 They teach that Jesus was the first to be rewarded with heavenly immortality, but that Revelation 7:4 and Revelation 14:1, 3 refer to a literal number (144,000) of additional people who will become "self-sustaining", that is, not needing anything outside themselves (food, sunlight, etc.) to maintain their own life.

 They make a distinction between immortality and eternal life in that humans who have passed the final judgement and were rewarded "eternal life" can still technically lose that life and die if they were ever hypothetically sin at some future point in time, though they do not succumb to disease or old age, due to their living forever still being subject to obedience.
 They also still continue to be dependent on food, water, air, and such to maintain life.
 Nevertheless, those who pass that final test are "guaranteed" to remain faithful throughout all eternity due to the test being perfect and designed to eliminate those who would ever misuse their free will.